Discover the Top 5 Destinations for the Best Pregnancy Massage in London.

 2. You should not continue the massage for the entire pregnancy

 This myth probably arose from the fear of hurting the pregnant woman and the baby in her belly.
 Your body is much stronger than you think – yes, even when you are pregnant.
 Needless to say, many women have told us how massage therapy has made their pregnancies easier.
-Unless your doctor has told you to refrain from massage during pregnancy, you are always free to receive massage (although most massage therapists will not give you a massage if you are less than 12 weeks pregnant).
+Unless your doctor has told you to refrain from massage during pregnancy, you are always free to receive a massage (although most massage therapists will not give you a massage if you are less than 12 weeks pregnant).
 Tell your massage therapist if you are concerned that the massage may be too stimulating for you or your baby.
-They can reduce the intensity and pressure while avoiding sensitive areas based on how you prefer.
+They can adjust the intensity and pressure to suit your preferences, avoiding sensitive areas as needed.

 3. Massaging the ankles or feet can induce labour

 This is probably the most harmful myth about pregnancy massage ever invented, leading expectant mothers to believe that pregnancy massage can cause a miscarriage.
-Consequently, they avoid getting a relaxing massage and choose to deal with ever-increasing, unbearable body aches.
+Consequently, they avoid a relaxing massage and instead endure ever-increasing, unbearable body aches.
 Indeed, it’s safe to assume that your pregnancy massage therapist understands your body greatly and will avoid massaging any body parts that are particularly sensitive to to-be moms.

-Food and ankle massage are particularly beneficial for pregnant women who suffer from swollen ankles and feet due to the increasing, crushing weight of the baby and fluids.
+Food and ankle massage are particularly beneficial for pregnant women with swollen ankles and feet, caused by the baby’s increased weight and retained fluids.

 Do not confuse pregnancy massage with labour massage, which is a particular form of pregnancy massage meant to ease the delivery.
-The latter should be received after the expected date of delivery.
+The latter should be received after the expected delivery date.
 There is a clear difference between pregnancy massage, which only relieves discomfort during pregnancy, and labour massage, which helps induce labour naturally.

 How are pregnancy massage therapists trained?

 Regrettably, there is no universally recognised minimum requirement for the education, training, or hands-on experience needed to become a pregnant massage therapist.
-However, it’s important to note that in most cases, a minimum of 500 hours of education and training is required for other forms of massage.
-It’s worth mentioning that the availability and quality of education classes, training programs, and workshops focusing on pregnancy massage can vary greatly, depending on the level of education, training, and hands-on experience they offer.
+However, in most cases, a minimum of 500 hours of education and training is required for other forms of massage.
+It’s worth noting that the availability and quality of education classes, training programs, and workshops focused on pregnancy massage can vary widely, depending on the level of education, training, and hands-on experience they offer.

 1. Importance of qualified and experienced therapists: